googlefonts/font-burndown-chart-generator/README.md

 Then, using the status counts along with the commit dates, plots a chart to show progress

 (\* if there are multiple commits in a single calendar day, only the last one is considered, as a time saving measure)

+## Versioning

+This project adheres to [semantic versioning](https://semver.org/)

+Breaking changes that would require a major version increment:

+* Making a config that was valid (passes validation **and** has useful behaviour) in a previous version no longer load
+  * Changing the names of fields (without supporting fallback to the old names)
+  * Adding new required fields
+* Removing or renaming CLI flags
+* Changing the default settings to be semantically different
+  * e.g. making `starts_from_previous` default to `true` instead of `false`
+* Changing the default graph file name

+Notably this does not cover the appearance of the chart

+Minor version changes:

+* Adding new, optional CLI flags or config file items
+* Adding a new valid value to an existing flag/option
+  * e.g. adding a new `ufo_finder` algorithm